athanasiosem/betterread/README.md

 </p>

 # Features
-betterread is a simple Chrome/Edge extension that changes the css style of a website for better reading experience.
+betterread is a simple Chrome/Edge extension that changes the CSS style of a website for better reading experience.
 The extension is useful when browsing sites that have all their body layout left-aligned, have small fonts, have no or little line-height or more than 80 characters long sentences.

 # Installation